theEncyclopedia/fundamentals-web-development/README.md

 This repository is Dashpuntsag Oidov's research note on Web programming.

-## ALEXA PORTFILIO overview
+### Setting up a projects

+First up you need a good folder structure for your project.
+In ordinary html project following structure is suggeseted:
+|-

-Alexa portfolio is a great project for begginners.
+Alexa portfolio is a great project for understanding the structure of an ordinary html web project.
 This project is copied by me from: <https://github.com/bedimcode>

 ## BEMI CHRISTMAS overview